-For Lawrenson Group, which runs 19 bars, restaurants and gastro pubs in Auckland and Hamilton, Goody helps build customer loyalty by rewarding them for every dollar they spend.
+For The Lawrenson Group, which runs 12 bars, restaurants and gastro pubs in Auckland and Hamilton, Goody helps build customer loyalty by rewarding them for every dollar they spend.
 They've found it a valuable tool for database building, promotions, customer contact, and business analysis.

-As Marketing and Events Manager Ian Sewell explains, it's an important part of the loyalty puzzle:
+As The Lawrenson Groups Marketing and Events Manager says, it's an important part of the loyalty puzzle: